 A certificate may be granted to students who complete a program of at least 12 units of prescribed master's-level study intended to provide a specific skill set for Christian ministry.
 A certificate can be earned by a "Special Student" (one enrolled in the Seminary but not intending to complete a master's degree), or some certificates can be earned by completing the required coursework while seeking a degree.
+Completion of some certificates may require taking online classes and/or travel to a campus offering the required coursework.
+Check with the Registrar or campus Director at your location for a list of available certificates.
 The certificates currently being offered include:

 - Bible Teaching

 - Children's Ministry

+- Christian Counseling

 - Church Planting

 - Church Revitalization (Arizona Campus only)

 - Collegiate Ministry

 - Global Engagement

 - IMB Qualification

 - Intercultural Studies

 - Ministry to Women

+- Spiritual Formation

 - Pastoral Care (Arizona Campus only)

 - Youth Ministry